Macrometacorp/jsC8/docs/Drivers/JS/Reference/Graph/Vertices.md

 await graph.removeVertexCollection('vertices', true)
 // collection "vertices" has been removed from the graph
-// the collection has also been dropped from the database
+// the collection has also been dropped from the fabric
 // this may have been a bad idea
 ```